ibm-cloud-docs/discovery-data/troubleshoot.md

 -   **Cause**: A job that creates a storage bucket for Minio and then is typically deleted when it is done is not being deleted properly.
 -   **Solution**: Complete the following steps to check whether an incomplete `create-bucket` job for Minio exists.
 If so, delete the incomplete job so that the job can be recreated and can then run successfully.

-    1. Check for the minio job by using the following command:
+    1. Check for the Minio job by using the following command:

         ```bash
         oc get jobs | grep 'wd-minio-discovery-create-bucket'